For anyone starting a cover band, two of the biggest questions are likely:

 If you’re only starting out, you can obviously not charge too much, because no one is going to pay thousands for a new band.

-As your experience, and importantly your reputation, increases, you can start charging more per gig.
+As your experience and more importantly, your reputation increases, you can start charging more per gig.

-The size of your repertoire, how many songs you can play, can have an affect on how much you can make.
+The size of your repertoire, how many songs you can play, can have an effect on how much you can make.